bgcarvalho/CarND-Term1-P2/writeup.md

 | RELU					|												|
 | Fully connected		| Input 86, outputs 43							|

+This architecture was chosen to create a pyramid effect, reducing size of each layer and increasing depth.

-To train the model it was used the Adam Optimizer (which is based on Kingma and Ba's algorithm.
+To train the model it was used the Adam Optimizer, which is based on Kingma and Ba's algorithm.
 Best results were found for 50 epochs, batch of 128 and learning rate 0.005.

 ![alt text][image2]

+Loss function

 ![alt text][image4]